Prashanga/FullstackOpen/README.md

   ## Part-2

-  Part 2 covers handling requests from the frontend to the server.
+  Part 2 covers handling REST api requests from the frontend to the server.
 The server used here is a basic JSON server that serves a JSON array.
 The requests are handled using axios and the react effect hook.
 Promises are handled using .then for now.

   ### Applications
   The exercises demand to build a country search app that returns API data from https://restcountries.eu.
 Realtime weather information is obtained from openweathermap.org Api.